The Guilty (2018 film): Remake

 After The Guiltys debut, Möller received requests for remake rights from around the world, but declined personal involvement in any of them, preferring instead to work on new projects.
 In 2018, it was announced that Nine Stories and Jake Gyllenhaal had bought the American rights to The Guilty with Gyllenhaal set to star.
 In 2020, it was announced the film would be directed by Antoine Fuqua and be adapted by Nic Pizzolatto.
 The film was shot at a single Los Angeles location sometime in November.
 Peter Sarsgaard, Ethan Hawke, and Riley Keough were confirmed to join the cast.
 In September 2020, Netflix acquired worldwide distribution rights to the film for $30 million.
-The 2019 Tamil-language film 100 starring Atharvaa, Radha Ravi and Hansika Motwani was loosely based on the film.
+The 2019 Tamil-language film 100 starring Atharvaa, Radha Ravi and Hansika Motwani was loosely based on the film..
+Dial 100 (2021 film) Hindi filmed is also loosely based on this movie.

+Stage version

+In 2026, a stage version of The Guilty opened at the Donmar Warehouse in London.
+The stage adaptation was by Chloë Moss, based on the 2018 screenplay by Gustav Möller and Emil Nygaard Albertsen, and starred Russell Tovey.